ibnaleem/themes/README.md

 a repository containing hundreds of coding themes with pictures and links.

 ## ❓How to Use
-1. Navigate to preferred theme markdown (LIGHT.md, DARK.md, COLOURFUL.md)
+1. Go to your desired theme markdown file: [LIGHT.md](https://github.com/ibnaleem/code-themes/blob/main/LIGHT.md), [DARK.md](https://github.com/ibnaleem/code-themes/blob/main/DARK.md), [COLOURFUL.md](https://github.com/ibnaleem/code-themes/blob/main/COLOURFUL.md).
-2. Click links & install
+2. Simply click on the provided links and follow the installation steps.
-> Ignore the DARK, LIGHT, & COLOURFUL directories (these only contain images)
+> Ignore the [DARK](https://github.com/ibnaleem/code-themes/tree/main/DARK), LIGHT, & COLOURFUL directories (these only contain images)

 ## 🤝 Contributing
 I welcome contributions from the community and appreciate the time and effort put into making [code-themes](https://github.com/ibnaleem/code-themes) better.
 To contribute, please follow the guidelines and steps outlined below: